slugger7/auth-flows/05-cookie-auth/README.md

 1. Login using username: admin password: pass
 1. Click Fetch authenticated Data
 1. Cookie will expire after 20 seconds (can be set in [.env](./.env))

-## Notes

-- Opt in to cookies banners and such